 As with every procedure, there are some risks associated with virtual colonoscopy.
 We haven’t included the chance of these happening as they are specific to you and differ for every person.
 Ask your doctor to explain how these risks apply to you.

 Side-effects are the unwanted but mostly temporary effects you may get after having the procedure.
 The main side-effects of virtual colonoscopy are:

 - pain or discomfort when the air or carbon dioxide is put into your bowel

 - a feeling of warmth when you have an injection of contrast medium

 Complications are when problems occur during or after the procedure.
-Complications from virtual colonoscopy are uncommon.
+Complications from virtual colonoscopy are uncommon but include the following.

-There is a very small chance that your bowel may be damaged or torn when air or carbon dioxide is put in during the procedure.
-This is very rare and happens to fewer than one in 10,000 people who have a virtual colonoscopy.
-If your bowel is damaged, it can lead to bleeding and infection and you may need surgery to repair it.
+- Damage to your bowel.
+There’s a very small chance that your bowel may be damaged or torn when air or carbon dioxide is put in during the procedure.
+This happens to one in 10,000 people who have a virtual colonoscopy.
+If your bowel is damaged, it can lead to bleeding and infection and you may need an operation to repair it.

-Polyps are small growths that can develop inside your bowel.
-They’re quite common and don’t usually cause any problems.
-However, in some people polyps can grow into cancer over time.
-So, if the results of your virtual colonoscopy show you have polyps, your doctor will discuss with you whether they need to be removed.
+Polyps are small, fleshy growths that can develop in the lining of your bowel.
+They’re quite common and usually don’t cause any problems.
+But some types of polyp can grow into cancer over time.
+If the results of your virtual colonoscopy show you have polyps, your doctor will probably suggest you have a conventional colonoscopy to remove them.